open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

 Go to your community `planet` at <http://127.0.0.1>.

- If you are using docker toolbox then you should use the IP given in the docker tool box
+ For Windows, if you are using docker toolbox then you should use the IP Address given in the docker toolbox instead of 127.0.0.1.
+Please look for IP Address as seen in image below.

 ![IP address configuration](images/vi-ip.png)